-How To: Survive falling into icy waters on seemingly frozen lakes
+How to Survive falling into icy waters on seemingly frozen lakes

 The normal body temperature in humans is 98.6 degrees.
 At 95 degrees, hypothermia has already set in.
 At 86 degrees, you're unconscious.
 Next, is death.
 So, when you're on an frozen-over lake, use extreme caution on that seemingly solid ice, because if you fall through, it just might be your last swim.